 The Job of Clever People

 “The job of clever people is to ask difficult questions.
-The job of very clever people is to ask deceptively simple ones.” —The Economist
+The job of very clever people is to ask deceptively simple ones.” —The Economist1 The Economist, September 7, 2013, The man who showed why firms exist [↩]

 Are You Motivated More by Love, Fear, or Hatred?